Causal Graph Neural Networks for Healthcare: Introduction

 \section{Introduction}

-In 2019, a widely deployed risk prediction algorithm for the allocation of healthcare resources systematically underestimated the severity of the disease for Black patients by relying on healthcare costs as a proxy for health needs, despite Black patients receiving less aggressive treatment even when experiencing an equivalent burden of disease, resulting in discrimination affecting millions of patients annually \cite{Obermeyer_2019_Dissecting}.
-That same year, a diabetic retinopathy screening system that achieved 94\% accuracy in one hospital dropped to 73\% in another, having learnt site-specific correlations, perhaps scanner characteristics or local clinical protocols, rather than causal disease mechanisms \cite{Beede_2020_Human}.
-These failures exemplify the triple crisis of AI in healthcare: models collapse under distribution shift, perpetuate discriminatory patterns embedded in historical data, and struggle to provide reliable mechanistic insight that clinicians can verify \cite{Futoma_2020_Myth, Zech_2018_Confounding, Vyas_2020_Hidden}.
-The paradox of pneumonia risk prediction starkly illustrates this brittleness: models learnt to classify asthma patients as lower risk because they received aggressive early treatment in training hospitals, which could lead to dangerous under-treatment when deployed elsewhere \cite{Caruana_2015_Intelligible}.
-The question facing healthcare AI is no longer whether systems can achieve impressive accuracy in retrospective test sets, but whether they can survive clinical deployment across diverse institutions, populations, and practice patterns and maintain both effectiveness and equity.
+In 2019, a widely deployed risk prediction algorithm for healthcare resource allocation underestimated the health needs for Black patients by relying on healthcare costs as a proxy \cite{Obermeyer_2019_Dissecting}.
+A diabetic retinopathy screening system with high-level laboratory performance failed when deployed in community clinics.
+The system struggled with a kind of distribution shift and rejected patient images as ungradable due to lighting and protocol settings that differed from the settings in which the system was developed \cite{beede2020human}.
+These challenges reveal a triple crisis of AI in healthcare where models can degrade under distribution shift, perpetuate discriminatory patterns embedded in historical data, and struggle to provide reliable mechanistic insight \cite{Futoma_2020_Myth, Zech_2018_Confounding, Obermeyer_2019_Dissecting, ghassemi2021false}.
+In a pneumonia risk prediction study, models learned to classify asthma patients as lower risk because asthmatic patients received more aggressive treatment in the training hospitals, a confounding pattern that could have led to dangerous triage decisions had the models been deployed clinically \cite{Caruana_2015_Intelligible}.
+The question facing healthcare AI is no longer whether systems can achieve impressive accuracy in retrospective test sets, but whether they can survive clinical deployment across diverse institutions and maintain both effectiveness and equity.